 This statement sets out The University of Tasmania policy in relation to the collection and use of your personal information collected by the University in the provision of ICT services.

 The University of Tasmania recognises that your privacy is very important to you.
-As an 'agency' within the meaning of the Privacy Act 1988 (Cth), and the Tasmanian Privacy Information Protection Act 2004, the University of Tasmania complies with the obligations of the Privacy Act to protect the integrity of your personal information.
+As a 'personal information custodian' within the meaning of the Tasmanian Personal Information Protection Act 2004, the University of Tasmania complies with its obligations to protect the integrity of your personal information.

 When you apply to enrol at the University of Tasmania using the eStudent system you are requested to submit information including, but not limited to: a) your name; b) your address; c) your personal email address; d) your telephone number; and e) your date of birth.